OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-01.md

 ## 2 Kings 1:7

-The king asked them, “What kind of man was it who came to meet you and told you this?”
+The king then questioned them, “What kind of man was it who came to meet you and told you this?”

 ## 2 Kings 1:8